sasakiassociates/geo-png-db/specifications/record-lookup/0.1/README.md

 # Conceptual

-While the record lookup solution has been tested in proofs-of-concept and real-world use cases, the following solution is purely conceptual.
+Unlike the record lookup solution that has been tested in proofs-of-concept and real-world use cases, the following solution is purely conceptual.

 ## Accommodating (actual) big data